Short-Term Load Forecasting Using AMI Data

-\paragraph{LSTM} The architecture of \textsc{lstm} scheme proposed in \cite{kong2019short} consists of $2$ hidden layers with $20$ nodes in each layer.
+The architecture of \textsc{lstm} scheme proposed in~\cite{kong2019short} consists of $2$ hidden layers with $20$ nodes in each layer.
 A simple neural network with sigmoid activation function is used to ensemble the final prediction.
 The features used in \textsc{lstm} are shown in Table \ref{hyper_parameters_description}.
-The number of previous time stamps used in the forecasting is $6$.
-Furthermore, \textsc{mse} with Adam optimizer \cite{kingma2014adam} is used to perform training for $100$ epochs.
-Since \textsc{lstm} contains a large number of weights, learning these weights requires huge data.
-We test separate \textsc{lstm} models on individual households and a single model on all households.
-Due to less amount of data, a separate model on individual households performs poorly as compared to a single model on all households.
-Therefore, we only include the results of a single model for all households on each dataset.
+The number of previous time-stamps used in the forecasting is $6$.
+Furthermore, \textsc{mse} with Adam optimizer~\cite{kingma2014adam} is used to perform training for $100$ epochs.
+Since \textsc{lstm} contains a large number of weights, learning these weights requires huge amount of data.
+We test separate \textsc{lstm} models for each consumer and a single model on all consumers.
+Due to less amount of data, a separate model on individual consumer performs poorly compared to a single model for all consumers.
+Therefore, we only include the results of a single model for all consumers in each dataset.